522539291/resorcerer/README.md

 ### HTTP API

-Either locally against `PROM_API` or in-cluster against base service FQDN `resorcerer:8080` (and assuming that if you haven't set the target namespace via `TARGET_NAMESPACE` then you're fine with operating on the `resorcerer` namespace) you can perform the operations as described in the following.
+The following is against a base URL `$RESORCERER`—something like `http://resorcerer-resorcerer.192.168.99.100.nip.io`)—and operating in the default `resorcerer` namespace.
+You can perform the operations as described in the following.

 #### Observation